texstudio-org/texstudio/qcodeedit/README.txt

                   is a free and open source software

-  QCodeEdit sources are part of Edyuk and thus GNU General Public License (GPL) version 2, as published by the Free Software Fondation, applies to them.
+  QCodeEdit sources are part of Edyuk and thus GNU General Public License (GPL) version 2 (or is it 3? probably 3), as published by the Free Software Fondation, applies to them.

 ----------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------